 Seafood Towers and Mixed Platters

 When facing a seafood tower with oysters, shrimp, crab, and lobster all together, you need a versatile wine.
-Champagne or high-quality Crémant handles everything.
+Champagne or high-quality Crémant handles everything elegantly.
 Alternatively, Albariño’s mix of citrus, salinity, and texture makes it an all-purpose seafood wine.

-Do not try to match each element individually.
+Don’t try to match each element individually — that way lies madness.
 Pick a wine that works across the board and enjoy the variety.

 More Pairing Guides